Vishekha/ISQA-8086_Readme_Vishekha/Data Exploration/Final Document.md

 ### Scatter Plot of Two Diffrent Variables
 #### Part 1
-* The below scatter plot represents the pH level of water observed from year 2002 to 2012.From the plot we assume that there has  been much fluctuations in pH level of the water over the period of ten years.
+* The below scatter plot represents the pH level of water observed from year 2002 to 2012.From the plot we assume that there has not been much fluctuations in pH level of the water over the period of ten years.

 ![ScatterPlot](https://github.com/vishekha1223/ISQA-8086_Data_To_Decision/blob/master/Data%20Exploration/Plots/Scatter%20Plot%20of%20Two%20Diffrent%20Variables-1.png)
 >ggplot(DE, aes(Year, pH)) +geom_smooth(se = FALSE) +labs(title = "pH Level of Water over the Year from 2002 to 2012")+ scale_x_continuous(breaks = seq(2002, 2012, by = 1))

 #### Part 2
-* The below scatter plot represents the Nitrate content found in water from the year 2002 to 2012.From the plot we assume that there has  been much fluctuations in the nitrate content found in water from 2007 till 2012.
+* The below scatter plot represents the Nitrate content found in water from the year 2002 to 2012.From the plot we assume that there has  been much fluctuations in the nitrate content found in waterin between the year 2007 to 2010.
 ![ScatterPlot](https://github.com/vishekha1223/ISQA-8086_Data_To_Decision/blob/master/Data%20Exploration/Plots/Scatter%20Plot%20of%20Two%20Diffrent%20Variables-2.png)

 >ggplot(DE, aes(Year, Nitrates))+geom_smooth(se = FALSE) +labs(title = "Nitrate Content in Water over the Year from 2002 to 2012")+ scale_x_continuous(breaks = seq(2002, 2012, by = 1))